Visitors intending to reach the official website should click HERE

 What Users Say

-The USO Center at CLT is consistently praised for its welcoming atmosphere and the support it provides to military personnel and their families.
+The USO Lounge at CLT is consistently praised for its welcoming atmosphere and the support it provides to military personnel and their families.

-- Staff and Volunteers: Always described as "lovely," "very friendly," "helpful," "welcoming," and enjoying interaction with visitors.
-One volunteer (Valerie) was highlighted for her help and keeping the place stocked.
+- Staff and Volunteers: Always described as “lovely,” “very kind,” “helpful,” “welcoming,” and enjoying interacting with visitors.
+One volunteer (Valerie) was highlighted for her help and keeping the lounge well stocked.

-- Food and Drinks: Good selection of snacks, drinks (hot and fresh coffee), and cold-cut sandwiches always available.
-Mentions of an "ice cream social" and a holiday food spread.
+- Food and Drinks: Good selection of snacks, beverages (hot, fresh coffee), and cold sandwiches always available.
+Mentions of an “ice cream social” and holiday food buffets.

-- Comfort and Relaxation: Comfortable recliners that allow for sleep, watching movies.
-Relaxing atmosphere for long layovers.
-Children's play area.
+- Comfort and Relaxation: Comfortable reclining chairs for sleeping or watching movies.
+Relaxing environment for long waits.
+Children’s play area.

 - Additional Services: Availability of toiletries.
 Mini theater.

-- Importance of Service: A lifesaver for military personnel and families in transit, offering a quiet respite and support.
+- Service Impact: A lifesaver for military members and families in transit, offering a quiet break and support.

-- Size and Crowding: Can sometimes be full and a bit small for the demand, with limited availability of seats or recliners.
+- Size and Crowding: It can sometimes be full and a bit small for demand, with limited availability of reclining chairs.
 Expansion is suggested.

-- Operating Hours: Not open overnight, which is an issue for those with canceled flights or long overnight layovers who must sleep in the airport.
+- Hours of Operation: Not open overnight, which is an issue for those with canceled flights or long overnight layovers who must sleep in the airport.

-- ID Requirements (Problematic for Some): Complaints from veterans denied entry for not having the specific military ID required by the Charlotte USO (similar to entering a base), despite presenting other proof of service or veteran status.
-An incident where someone already inside was asked for ID and ejected for an expired ID, perceived as discriminatory by the affected individual.
-Another reports "disrespectful" staff denying entry to a retired and 100% disabled veteran with proof.
+- Documentation Requirements (Problematic for Some): Complaints from veterans denied entry for not having the specific military ID required by the Charlotte USO (similar to base access), despite presenting other proof of service or veteran status.
+One incident involved someone already inside being asked for documents and expelled for having expired credentials, perceived as discriminatory.
+Another passenger reported “disrespectful” staff when denying entry to a retired, disabled veteran with proof.

-In summary: The USO Center is a highly valued and appreciated resource for the military community, offering a warm environment, snacks, and a place to rest thanks to its dedicated volunteers.
-The main areas for improvement would be its size to accommodate more people and a review of its ID policies to be more inclusive of all veterans, as well as considering overnight opening.
+In summary: The USO Lounge is a highly valued resource for the military community, offering a warm environment, snacks, and a place to rest thanks to its dedicated volunteers.
+Key areas for improvement include expanding capacity, reviewing ID policies to be more inclusive of all veterans, and considering overnight hours.

 Location